-The proposal does not include any on-the-ground activities, or changes to activities.
+The proposal does not include any on-the-ground activities.
 No effects to air quality would occur.

 7. VEGETATION COVER, QUANTITY AND QUALITY:

 What changes would the action cause to vegetative communities?
 Consider rare plants or cover types that would be affected.
 Identify cumulative effects to vegetation.